Days to Expiry — Options Portfolio Tracker logo

 • This is an active strategy requiring monitoring, not a passive buy-and-hold approach

 When it works best: High-yield stocks (5%+) with elevated implied volatility, where call premiums are rich enough to cushion the ex-dividend price drop.
-For most investors, the simpler long-term holding + monthly covered call approach in Strategy A produces more consistent results with less effort.
+For most investors, the simpler long-term holding + monthly covered call approach produces more consistent results with less effort.

 Qualified vs Non-Qualified Dividends